RI/MOM and RI/SMOM renormalization of quark bilinear operators using overlap fermions: Case studies

 and

 where the pole term in Eq.~(\ref{eq:fitzq_smom2}) occurs in the operator product expansion of the quark propagator~\cite{Pascual:1981jr}.
 The fit results and $\chi^2$/d.o.f.\ are listed in Table~(\ref{tab:zq_ap_dep}).
 The fit results are quite sensitive to the fit region, due to the highly nonlinear $a^2p^2$ dependence.
 Finally, we take fit result corresponding to $a^2p^2\in[1.5,9.0]$ as the central value and statistical error.
 The deviation between the results obtained by fitting the data in the range $a^2p^2\in[1.5,9.0]$ and $a^2p^2\in[3.0,10.5]$ is about $1.01\%$, which is much larger than that in the RI/MOM case and we use this deviation to estimate the systematic error due to the fit range.
 We also take the discrepancy between the fit results of Eq.~(\ref{eq:fitzq_smom1}) and Eq.~(\ref{eq:fitzq_smom2}) to be the systematic error, which is about 0.23$\%$.
+One can also use Eq.~(\ref{eq:fitzq_smom2}) to fit the $Z^\MSbar_q$ data through the RI/MOM scheme, wherein the coefficient of the $1/(a^2p^2)$ term is found to be consistent with zero so that the result is unchanged.

 When $n_f=3$, the matching factor between the $\SMOM$ scheme and the $\MSbar$ scheme can be rewritten as